ec-europa/ecl-twig/docs/documentation.md

 ```

 ### Twig

+The ECL-Twig library is an implementation of the ECL vanilla components using the twig render engine.
+Since templates are targeting Drupal primarily, ECL-Twig is based on twig [1.x](https://twig.symfony.com/doc/1.x/).

+No syntax or features from twig 2.x can be used.
+There are a few utilities for ensuring these standards.

 Libraries for sniffing and linting twig (language) templates are based on PHP.
 The following software packages are required for the following scripts to work: